MangoIV/cabal-audit/README.md

 ## Contributing

 Contributions are welcome.

+Building the project in a non-nix environment should be as easy as `cabal build`, the build is tested against multiple ghc versions and operating systems in the CI so it should always work with one of these.
+If you don't use nix, installing the necessary tooling is as always possible with [ghcup](https://www.haskell.org/ghcup/).

 This repo is flake-enabled.
 To setup a `devShell`, run `nix develop` or `direnv allow`.
 If you change dependencies, please run `regen-nix` to regenerate the nix derivations.